- Reference Number: HEY-236/2020

 Wearing your dilator

-How long or often you should use your dilator depends on how useful you find it to be and when you are happiest wearing it.
+How long or often you should use your dilator depends on how useful you find it to be and that you are comfortable wearing it.
 If you care for your dilator it should last at least 6 months to a year before it needs replacing.
 To get a replacement you will need to ring the department, quoting your name, case note number and the size of the dilator required if you know it.

 General Advice and Consent